luke-hdl/openscad-objects/README.md

 ## jar-kratky-netcup-holder
 Netcup holder for 2-inch/"wide mouth" jars.
 Use it to grow hydroponic herbs.
 Be warned that just using a clear glass jar, you're gonna get mold.

+## weaving-tablet
+A tablet used for weaving belts, straps, and decorative edges.
+Use it with your inkle loom.
+Insistently use it with your rigid heddle loom.
+Use it how you please.